Marie-Mai: M (2014-2015)

 In January 2014, Marie-Mai released "Jamais trop tard", a duet with Jonas, as the first single of her 5th album.
 The song reached #1 in the radio charts.
 The recalls of her Bell Centre shows (May 2 and 3) were used to unveil three songs of M: "Conscience", "Tourner", and "À bout portant".
 On May 12, 2014, M was released with some fireworks around it: 3 new music videos were revealed in the same day: "Conscience", "Tourner", and "Indivisible".
 Within 2 months, the record received a gold certification for 40,000 copies sold.
 In July 2014, Marie-Mai's Miroir tour show at the Bell Centre premiered in Quebec cinemas.
 "Marie-Mai live au Centre Bell : Traverser le Miroir" attracted immediate interest from her fans and was featured in 50 theatres across Quebec.
 In November 2014, the DVD of the show was launched, and was certified triple platinum for 30,000 copies sold.

 2016-present

 In 2019, Marie-Mai duetted on "The Good Ones" with Canadian country artist Tebey.

 In 2023, she participated in an all-star recording of Serena Ryder's single "What I Wouldn't Do", which was released as a charity single to benefit Kids Help Phone's Feel Out Loud campaign for youth mental health.
+In the same year, she was cast in her first film acting role, in Denys Arcand's forthcoming Testament.

+In 2024 she was announced as one of the judges on Quel talent!, the forthcoming Quebec version of the international Got Talent franchise.